 The current minimum wage in Maryland is $11, except in Prince George’s and Montgomery counties.

-The minimum wage will increase as follows for large employers with 15 or more employers over the next few years:
+The minimum wage will increase as follows for large employers with 15 or more employers over the next few years, according to Maryland wage and hour laws:

 January 1, 2021 – $11.75